 The Company has also included in this Annual Report "gross managed premiums written" and "managed catastrophe premiums".
-"Gross managed premiums written" differs from gross premiums written, which the Company believes is the most directly comparable GAAP measure, due to the inclusion of premiums written on behalf of our joint venture Top Layer Re, which is accounted for under the equity method of accounting.
-"Managed catastrophe premiums" is defined as gross catastrophe premiums written by Renaissance Reinsurance and its related joint ventures.
-"Managed catastrophe premiums" differs from total catastrophe premiums, which the Company believes is the most directly comparable GAAP measure, due to the inclusion of catastrophe premiums written on behalf of the Company's joint venture Top Layer Re, which is accounted for under the equity method of accounting, and the exclusion of catastrophe premiums assumed from the Company's Individual Risk segment.
-The Company's management believes "gross managed premiums written" and "managed catastrophe premiums assumed by the Company through its consolidated subsidiaries and related joint ventures.
+"Gross managed premiums written" differs from gross premiums written on behalf of our joint venture Top Layer Re, which is accounted for under the equity method of accounting, "Managed catastrophe premiums" is defined as gross catastrophe premiums written by Renaissance Reinsurance and its related joint venture.
+"Managed catastrophe premiums" is defined as gross catastrophe premiums written by Renaissance Reinsurance and its related joint venture.
+"Managed catastrophe premiums" differs from total catastrophe premiums, which the Company believes is the most directly comparable GAAP measure, due to the inclusion of catastrophe premiums, which the Company believes is the most directly comparable GAAP measure, due to the inclusion of catastrophe premiums written on behalf of the Company's joint venture Top Layer Re, which is accounted for under the equity method of accounting, and the exclusion of catastrophe premiums written" and "managed catastrophe premiums are useful to investors and other interested parties because they each provide a measure of total premiums assumed by the Company through its consolidated subsidiaries and related joint ventures.
 The following is a reconciliation of 1) total catastrophe premiums to managed catastrophe premiums and 2) gross premiums written to gross managed premiums written: